Olster1/woodland/README.md

 - [ ] Vertical Guidlines to match up scope levels

 - [ ] Chunk the buffer to optimize editing and rendering the buffer
-- [ ] Open buffer that has been loaded (ctrl - b -> open a dropdown of all open buffers)
 - [ ] Full Unicode support (trying to account for it as I go, but not fully and sure to be mistakes and edge cases not accounting for)
 - [ ] Utf-16 rendering (have to find a way of detecting if it is a utf-16 file - maybe just look for the BOM header, also have to write a utf-16 decoded which doesn't seem to hard)
 - [ ] Have concept of project that is remembered (just a folder, store previous projects in AppData)